-If the respondent is found responsible for violation of 3.5, 3.6 or 3.7, or if the Outcomes Administrator determines that RJ is not appropriate to determine sanctions, a Sanctions Panel will be convened.
+If the responding party is found responsible for violation of 3.5, 3.6 or 3.7, or if the Outcomes Administrator determines that RJ is not appropriate to determine sanctions, a Sanctions Panel will be convened.

-A Sanctions Panel is comprised of three University administrators and/or faculty, appointed by the CSAO or designee, who will receive the Special Examiner's report and make recommendations as to the sanctions(s) to be imposed on the respondent.
+A Sanctions Panel is comprised of three University administrators and/or faculty, appointed by the CSAO or designee, who will receive the Special Examiner's report and make recommendations as to the sanctions(s) to be imposed on the responding party.
 The Outcomes Administrator will not serve on the panel.

 The panel will consult the Special Examiner's report and will be entitled to interview the Examiners.
 The panel will not interview the parties, witnesses, or other experts or individuals.
-Upon voting, the panel will communicate its recommendations regarding the sanction(s) for the respondent to the Outcomes Administrator, who will render the final decision as to any sanction(s).
+Upon voting, the panel will communicate its recommendations regarding the sanction(s) for the responding party to the Outcomes Administrator, who will render the final decision as to any sanction(s).

-Sanctions Notification: The Outcomes Administrator will communicate the final sanction(s) decision in writing to the complainant and the respondent within seven days under ordinary circumstances.
-The complainant will be informed of any sanctions in accordance with applicable laws.
+Sanctions Notification: The Outcomes Administrator will communicate the final sanction(s) decision in writing to the reporting party and the responding party within seven days under ordinary circumstances.
+The reporting party will be informed of any sanctions in accordance with applicable laws.